EranStarkLab/LearningToLearn/README.md

   - Generates Figure S2

 ### Utilities
+- imagescnan.m
+  - Image in myjet colormap on current plot, NaNs in white.
 - LtL_bayescount.m
-  - Compute the number of bins for bias calculation, using the Bayes counting procedure of Panzeri&Treves 96
+  - Compute the number of bins for bias calculation, using the Bayes counting procedure of Panzeri&Treves 96.
 - LtL_calc_bias_PT.m
-  - Calculate an analytical estimate of MI bias from a joint probability table
+  - Calculate an analytical estimate of MI bias from a joint probability table.
+- LtL_make_equal_bins
+  - assign indices to data such that equal sized bins.
 - LtL_mutinf.m
-  - Mutual information from empirical distributions/counts
+  - Mutual information from empirical distributions/counts.
+- LtL_ParseArgPairs.m
+  - Flexible argument assigning.
 - myjet.m
   - Modified jet with extreme values in pure R,B.
-- LtL_ParseArgPairs.m
-  - Flexible argument assigning
 - parse.m
-  - Parse a vector to sets of points
+  - Parse a vector to sets of points, each of consecutive values.
-- imagescnan.m
-  - Image in myjet colormap on current plot
-- LtL_make_equal_bins
-  - assign indices to data such that equal sized bins

 ### C Utilities
 These utility functions are operating system specific and require compiling in MATLAB (see section 'To run the code' above).
 - parsec.c